TrySpaceOrg/TrySpaceOrg.github.io/docs/about.md

 <img src="/assets/jpl_tvac.jpg" alt="jpl_tvac" class="center" />

-TrySpace was founded by a NASA systems engineer and software developer with over a decade of experience in embedded systems, flight software, and simulation infrastructure.
+TrySpace was founded by a NASA software developer with over a decade of experience in embedded systems, flight software, and simulation infrastructure.

 Key contributions include CryptoLib and the NASA Operational Simulator for Small Satellites (NOS3) — tools trusted across multiple NASA missions for rapid prototyping, testing, and operations.